 Thus, we face a dilemma.
-Today's chemical engineering degree represents something of value to employers, but changing technologies and changing conditions in the workplace put new demands on the education of a chemical engineer.
-In addition, our universities themselves have gone through a fundamental change, increasing their research emphasis, broadening their missions to include less-well-prepared students, all the while facing financial challenges.
+The chemical engineering degree as is represents something of value to employers, but changing technologies and changing conditions in the workplace place new demands on the education of a chemical engineer.
+In addition, our universities themselves have gone through a fundamental change, growing their research emphasis, broadening their missions to include less-well-prepared students, all the while facing financial challenges.
 How can we preserve what is right about chemical engineering education while adjusting to these new realities?